fwoeck/voice/README.md

 ## Project Status

-**We don't consider the Voice platform production ready at this point.** It's being tested internally and will very likely be modified as we see fit.
+**We don't consider the Voice platform to be production ready at this point.** It's being tested internally and will very likely be modified as we see fit.
 As soon as things stabilize, we'll hit 1.0 and switch to semantic versioning.